fkiwy/Euclid_tools/README.md

 This toolkit provides the following core functionality:

-- **Object Search and Metadata Retrieval**
+- **Object Search and Data Retrieval**
   - Search for Euclid sources near specified sky coordinates.
-  - Retrieve source metadata from the Euclid MER catalog.
+  - Retrieve source data from the Euclid MER catalog.

 > **Note:** The Euclid MER catalog does **not include magnitudes for Euclid bands**.
 To address this, the toolkit calculates magnitudes with uncertainties from the available flux columns using appropriate zero-points.
 Magnitudes are computed in both **AB** and **Vega** systems, and added directly to the result table returned by `retrieve_objects()`.
 VIS magnitude is derived from `flux_vis_psf` and Y, J, H magnitudes from `flux_[band]_templfit`.

 - **Spectrum Retrieval and Visualization**
   - Retrieve NISP spectra (slitless grism) for individual sources.
   - Automatically mask unreliable flux or error values.
-  - Plot flux and uncertainty versus wavelength with publication-quality visuals.
+  - Plot flux and uncertainty versus wavelength.

 - **Image Cutout Retrieval**
-  - Access small imaging cutouts in VIS, Y, J, and H bands for any Euclid-detected source.
+  - Retrieve image cutouts in VIS, Y, J, and H bands for any Euclid-detected source.
-  - Plot single- and multi-band image views (with optional RGB assignments).
+  - Plot single- and multi-band image views (with customizable RGB assignments).

 - **Spectral Comparison**
   - Match retrieved Euclid spectra to template libraries (e.g., Burgasser+2017, Theissen+2022).